nlopez59/MortgageWorkspace/readme.md

 ### Before Running the Script (PreReqs)
 - Ensure the VSI is running and the z/OS IPL is complete.
 - It is assumed your local SSH key was used to create the VSI.
 This is needed to access z/OS.
-- IBM Cloud API keys are pre-configured:
+- IBM Cloud API key is configured on your PC:
-   - Create an API key from the IBM Cloud UI.
+   - Create an API key from the IBM Cloud UI - see imagae below.
    - Set the Windows environment variable `SETX IC_API_Key=???` with your API Key.
 <img src="images/creapi.png" alt="Create an API Key" width="650">